 Tap into digital natives’ curiosity by giving kids the freedom to explore and discover the lesson on their own.
 Let’s shift from the expert grown-up teacher telling kids what to think to exploring the story together, valuing what kids notice and share.
 Modifying teaching in this way may require an adjustment in your small group ministry and large group teaching time.
 Both contexts are still highly valuable.
 But both need some modification to better engage digital native learners and allow them to explore.
 Remember, when their curiosity is piqued, their engagement will be too.

-Third, just like rockets that need to be launched into space before truly becoming rockets, digital natives learn best by doing and experiencing, not by listening, so create time and space for kids to be involved in the lesson.
+Just like rockets that need to be launched into space before truly becoming rockets, digital natives learn best by doing and experiencing, not by listening, so create time and space for kids to be involved in the lesson.
 How can you invite kids into the teaching of the lesson itself?
 This may look like inviting kids to act out the story, solve a puzzle, consider a question, stand up and complete an action, vote on what they think will happen next, provide sound effects, or any variety of interactive storytelling techniques.
 Remember those “choose your own adventure books” that allowed the reader to have some say in how the story ended?
 Apply that mentality to your Bible teaching.
 Offer “simulations” of the Bible story and give kids options of what they think will happen next.
 Then explore the results of their choices and teach what really happened.
 Think less lecture, more partnering when it comes to teaching digital natives.
 Make a shift from a grown up talking and kids listening to multi-sensory and experiential learning.

 In the spirit of doing, engage their bodies and not just their minds.
 Use gestures, play charades, or invite kids to make faces as to how they would react if they were a person in the story.
 What pose might represent the different people, cities, places, actions happening in the story?
 Seek patterns, look for repetitions, or put it to music: “If this part of the story was a drum beat, what would it sound like?
 If this part of the story was a sound, what would it be?”
 Speaking of sounds, engage the senses as much as you can.
 How would different parts of the story feel, touch, taste, smell, or sound?
 For example: ask kids what they think the ark might have smelled like.